 |5 Bedroom||1,819 – 2,239 sqft||4|

-There are no 1 Bedroom units at Ki Residences and I’m sure this was a conscious decision by the developers.
+There are no 1 Bedroom units at the Ki condominium estate and I’m sure this was a conscious decision by the developers.
 Sunset Way is an established landed enclave popular with local families and with no MRT close by, so I reckon most buyers here would be considering this project for their own stay more so than an investment.

 The majority of the units are in the 3 Bedroom segment and the disparity in unit sizes here is actually quite wide – 861 to 1,410 sq ft, although it should be caveated that the latter is the top floor high ceiling unit which includes more than 200 sq ft of void space.
 Nevertheless, I reckon that buyers in this segment could be from the nearby Sunset Way and Upper Bukit Timah landed estates or first time buyers who have grown up around the area.